Indigo Bamboo Donburi Bowl with Lid

-Elevate your dining experience with the Indigo Bamboo Donburi Bowl with Lid, a stunning piece of handcrafted Japanese artistry that enriches your meals with elegance and warmth.
-Each bowl is meticulously crafted in the Mino ware (美濃焼, Mino-yaki) tradition, originating from Gifu Prefecture, Japan.
-This exquisite pottery style celebrates the beauty of imperfection, embodying the Japanese philosophy of wabi-sabi.
+Enhance your dining experience with the Indigo Bamboo Donburi Bowl with Lid, a beautiful piece of handcrafted Japanese art that adds elegance and warmth to meals.
+Each bowl is crafted in the Mino ware (美濃焼, Mino-yaki) tradition from Gifu Prefecture, Japan.
+This exquisite pottery celebrates the beauty of imperfection, embodying the Japanese philosophy of wabi-sabi.

 Craftsmanship & Material